ros-industrial/ros2_canopen/canopen/sphinx/user-guide/cia402-driver.rst

   * - Parameter
     - Type
     - Description
+  * - polling
+    - bool
+    - Enables polling of the drive status.
+Default: true.
+If false, period will be used to run a ros2 timer as update loop.
+If true, the update loop will be triggered by the sync signal and directly executed in the canopen realtime loop.
+This requires all data processed in the update loop to be PDO, otherwise the loop will get stuck.
+This can speed reduce processor load significantly though.
   * - period
     - Milliseconds
     - Refresh period for 402 state machine.
 Should be similar to sync period of master.